apike/allenpike.com/projects/index.markdown

 I really enjoy presenting and teaching, and there are some specific topics have up my sleeve.

+* Mapping the Internet: I'm giving a talk about mapping the internet at SecondConf.

+* A Friendly Chat about Web vs. Native: I've given talks about the tradoffs between using web and native technologies to build apps, for example at PolyglotConf.

 * [Crafting a Technical Meetup](http://www.allenpike.com/2011/video-making-a-js-meetup-blow-minds/): I've given this talk about running a meetup at JSConf and other events.
 I talk about what makes a great meetup great, using VanJS as my example.

+* Podcasting: I've been the guest on some podcasts, which is a lot of fun.
+A couple examples are [Springboard](http://springboardshow.com/episodes/12) and [Lining Things Up](http://liningthingsup.com/#06-Allen-Pike).

 * [Tackling JavaScript](http://wordpress.tv/2011/10/08/allen-pike-tackling-javascript/): I've given talks ranging from super introductory to Advanced JavaScript.
-I prefer to err on the side of advanced for maximum mind-blowing.
+I prefer to err on the side of advanced for maximum fun.

 * **CMPT 470**: I teach a 4th-year Web Technologies course for SFU's Computing Science department.
-This means I've taught about almost every aspect of web development, from CSS to CDNs.
+This means I've taught about almost every aspect of web development, from CSS to hilarious security holes.

 * **Web 101**: At the other end of the spectrum, I taught an 8-week introduction to HTML, CSS, JavaScript, and other web technologies at Mobify.
 It was just myself and 6 students, which was really fun.

 * **Thick Client JavaScript**: I've given this talk a few times, and it's evolved as the topic has evolved.
 Basically the question is, how much can you get away with on the client side?

 * **Mobile Safari Apps**: A talk I gave at VanJS on Webkit features that make developing web apps for mobile pretty great.

 **Apple Era Projects **(2008-2010)